BieremaBoyzProgramming/bbpPairings/README.txt

 BBP Pairings is an engine for pairing players in a Swiss-system chess tournament.
 It attempts to implement rules specified by FIDE's Systems of Pairings and Program Commission.
-To be clear, the program is not endorsed by FIDE or the SPP.
 It is not a full tournament manager, just an engine for computing the pairings.

-The program currently implements the 2017 rules for the Burstein and Dutch systems.
+The program currently implements the 2017 rules for the Dutch system.
+It also includes an attempt to implement the Burstein system, but after examination of a tournament manager using it, the SPP decided against endorsement of the Burstein system due to multiple concerns.

 The program's interface is designed to be very similar to that described in the advanced user manual for JaVaFo 1.4 (with permission to do so from the author,